 When my son was a year old he saw his sisters holding pencils and writing, and he wanted to do it too.
 As he got a little older, he began to find writing frustrating.
-It was a lot for him to figure out how to write his letters properly, spell correctly, and use proper punctuation all while trying to get his thoughts and ideas down on paper.
+It was challenging for him to figure out how to write his letters properly, spell correctly, and use proper punctuation all while trying to get his thoughts and ideas down on paper.
 By the time he was in third grade, I noticed he was losing his confidence and becoming more reluctant to write.

 I transcribed for them.